 This graph shows performance of a maximum segment sum implementation in Futhark and Thrust.
 This example is interesting because it involves a non-commutative reduction.
 In Thrust, we have to implement this via an inclusive scan followed by picking out the last element.
 This is not too problematic for small input sizes, due to the high quality of the scan implementation in Thrust, but the extra work begins to have an impact for larger input sizes.

-The Rodinia suite is a collection of benchmark programs that exercise various forms of computation.
+The Rodinia suite is a collection of hand-written benchmark programs that exercise various forms of GPU computation.
 One of these programs is HotSpot, which Rodinia describes as:

 HotSpot is a widely used tool to estimate processor temperature based on an architectural floorplan and simulated power measurements.
 The thermal simulation iteratively solves a series of differential equations for block.
 Each output cell in the computational grid represents the average temperature value of the corresponding area of the chip.